Skip to main content

 Slow burn is not just a delayed kiss.
 It is momentum disguised as restraint.

-A well written slow burn makes you notice everything: a lingering glance across a crowded bridge, a word swallowed before it could escape, a choice that protected someone who was supposed to be the enemy, the way a name sounds different the tenth time it is spoken.
+A good slow burn makes you notice everything.
+The lingering glance across a crowded bridge, the word swallowed before it escapes, the choice that protects someone who was supposed to be the enemy.
+The payoff, when it comes, is proportional to the wait.

 What happens when hatred has nowhere left to hide.